neuralmagic/docs/src/content/tasks/text-generation/optimization.md

 # **Optimization with Sparsify**

-In this guide, we will walk through an example of how to use Neural Magic's stack to sparsify a Text Generation model, using [`Salesforce/codegen-350M-mono`](https://huggingface.co/Salesforce/codegen-350M-mono) as an example.
+In this guide, we will walk through an example of how to use Neural Magic's stack to sparsify a text generation model, using [`Salesforce/codegen-350M-mono`](https://huggingface.co/Salesforce/codegen-350M-mono) as an example.

 There are a few steps:
 - Export to ONNX